Let’s Talk: A Toolkit for Parents

 You Can Make a Difference!

-As a parent or guardian you have an important role in your child’s life.
+As a parent or guardian you have an important role in your child’s life (according to the statistics below, you have the MOST important role).
 We know talking about sex can sometimes be awkward and challenging for both the adult and the child, but it matters!
 Open and honest communication between parent and child on the topics of puberty, sex, and relationships has been shown to help young people make healthy decisions in the future.

 Girls Inc. is here to help!
 The information in this Parental Toolkit is designed to provide you with tips and resources to help you be both more comfortable and more knowledgeable in discussions with your child.
 You can do this!
 Your efforts will make a difference in your child’s health and future decisions.